Trench Art Shell Casings Value Guide

 The typical price range for Trench Art Shell Casings is $250 - $275 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence of a matching pair significantly increases the market value compared to individual, mismatched shell casings.
+• The presence of matching pairs significantly increases the market value compared to single, isolated shell casings.

-• Overall physical condition, including the absence of major dents or excessive polishing that might strip away historical character.
+• Overall physical condition, including the absence of major dents, cracks, or excessive corrosion that might obscure the decorative motifs.

-• Historical provenance or specific regimental badges that can link the shells to a particular unit or battle in France.
+• Historical provenance or specific regimental markings that can link the shells to a particular unit or battle in France.

 How to Identify Trench Art Shell Casings?